crypto-code/Seq2Seq-ChatBot/README.md

  > i agree with that statement but i dont know what to do
  > i agree world is unk but
  > i agree with it unk and unk dont know unk to do

+ Query > how are you ?
+ > i dont think im okay you
+ > i told them to say i was just good
+ > i always thought i was ok

+Query > are you a spy ?
+ > no sir
+ > no its been a long unk
+ > yes for long time
  ```

+# G00D LUCK

+For doubts email me at:
+atinsaki@gmail.com